13. The Former Bavarian Brewery Acquired By

 COLUMBIA SUSSEX PLACES A BET

-The above photos were taken in 2015 and shown what are essentially four different structures that are connected together.
+The above photos were taken in 2015 and show what are essentially four different structures connected together.
 The upper right shows the Mill House and the Brew House, plus part of the original Stock House on the far left.
 Beside it is the foundation of a former Ice House that was located on the far right of the image on the left.
 On the second row far left is a view of the original Stock House on the left, the Brew House in the center and the Mill House on the far right.
 The bottom right photo depicts the Stock House, looking south.
 The original Stock House protrudes outward on the far right, with the Stock House Addition somewhat recessed and comprising most of the view.

 SAVE THE BAVARIAN

 In an effort to preserve the brewery buildings, Doug Newberry created a website called SaveTheBavarian.
 He also posted an appeal on Change.com for people to join together to protest Columbia Sussex’s efforts to demolish the brewery.
 Some 1,150 people joined this effort.
 Another active area resident who opposed the demolition was Dave Gausepohl, known by the nickname "Beer Dave".
 Dave had relatives who worked in the brewery, was an employee at BrewWorks (when the former brewery was renovated) and has been active in local Breweriana organizations.
 (See To gain more attention, a large laser display was reflected against the building, as shown by the photo on the right.